takrishna/auto-open-deep-link-url/README.md

 Similarly configure Service now (SNOW) incidents, requests etc

-* **Automatically open URLs:** If a URL is copied on to the clipboard and a new tab is open then, the URL is automatically open by this extension
+* **Automatically open URLs:** If a URL is copied on to the clipboard, then opening a new tab will automatically navigate to the copied URL

 Before
 1. Copy URL